-The WDCGG collects, archives and provides observational data on the mole fractions of greenhouse and some reactive gases, and publishes diagnostic information on these gases based on the reported data.
+The WDCGG collects, archives and provides observational data on the dry mole fractions of greenhouse and some reactive gases, and publishes diagnostic information on these gases based on the reported data.

-The long-term trends and seasonal variations in the mole fractions of CO2, CH4 and CO are analyzed for presentation as global and latitudinal means.
-Only global long-term trends are presented for N2O, whereas global long-term trends are not analyzed for surface O3, due to its uneven geographic distribution and its substantial spatial gradients, which are poorly covered by the stations.
-For halocarbons, NO_x and SO2, only monthly mean mole fractions over time are presented, due to the small number of reporting sites for each compound.
+The long-term trends and seasonal variations in the mole fractions of CO_2 , CH_4 and CO are calculated for the whole globe (global means) and for latitudinal belts (zonal means).
+Only global and hemispheric long-term trends are calculated for N2O.
+Global long-term trends in the surface O_3 , are not analysed due to its substantial spatial gradients, and its uneven geographic distribution which is poorly covered by observation sites.
+For halocarbons, NO_x and SO2, only monthly mean mole fractions over time are presented without global, hemispheric or zonal averaging, due to insufficient number of reporting sites for each compound.

-The units used in our analyses are ppm, ppb, and ppt, rather than the SI units of μmol/mol, nmol/mol, and pmol/mol, respectively.
+The units used in this analyses are ppm, ppb, and ppt, rather than the SI units of μ mol/mol, nmol/mol, and pmol/mol, respectively.

-The methods of analysis for CO2, CH4, CO and N2O are summarized below.
+The method of analysis for CO2, CH4, CO and N2O are summarized below.
 The details of the global analysis methods for CO2, CH4, and N2O are provided in the Technical Report of Global Analysis Method for Major Greenhouse Gases by the World Data Centre for Greenhouse Gases, published as a GAW technical report (WMO, 2009a).
+Additional uncertainty can be expected in the result of CO global analysis due to diversity of scales.
 When assessing long-term trends for CO2, CH4 and N2O, the growth rates at both ends of the period were assumed to be simple linear extensions of the adjacent year, thus avoiding end effects.
 For simplicity, the rates for the rest of the period were approximated by linear expressions.